pyFFTW/pyFFTW/sphinx/tutorial.rst

 The precision of the transform is determined by the dtype of the input array.
 If the input array is a floating point array, then the precision of the floating point is used.
-If the input array is not a float point array then a double precision transform is used.
+If the input array is not a floating point array then a double precision transform is used.
 Any calls made to the resultant object with an array of the same size will then be copied into the internal array of the object, changing the dtype in the process.